njtan142/The-Matrix/docs/ui_classes.md

     *   Calls `ListenEvent` to process SFML events, which can trigger actions on `Object`s (e.g., `DetectObjectPress`) or `Scene` transitions (`OnSceneChange`).
     *   Invokes `RenderGameControls` to display UI elements, which likely interact with scene-specific logic or global application settings.
     *   Uses `SetImGuiGlobalSize` to configure the ImGui rendering, which then draws UI elements that can modify properties of `Object`s, `Component`s, or `Scene`s.
+    *   The `Run()` method orchestrates the main application loop, driving updates and rendering across all active components and scenes.

 ## Object